 Prepare to Believe in Your Dream When Others Don’t

-For most of my life, I’ve experienced favour as a leader and creator, and I’ve had an incredibly supportive community.
+For most of my life, I’ve experienced favour as a leader and creator, and I’ve had the gift of a supportive community around me.
+And still, there have been many moments where people haven’t understood my ideas or believed in my dreams.

-Over time, here’s what I’ve learned: You are the only one who needs to believe in your dream.
+You are the only one who needs to believe in your dream.

 It isn’t your friend’s dream, or your partner’s dream, or your mentor’s dream, or your boss’s dream.
 The dream was not given to them, so they have no reason to carry it or believe in it the way you need to.

-Other people are not responsible for seeing it, understanding it, or feeling conviction about it.
+Other people are not responsible for seeing it, understanding it or feeling conviction about it.
 It’s not their responsibility to embrace the dream or make it happen.

 It’s your dream and you are responsible for it.